 Who can apply: a group of minimum five young people aged 18-30 from an EU Member State, or an organisation (public or private) can apply on your behalf.
 You must be registered on the European Solidarity Corps portal to initiate and participate in a Solidarity Project.

-How to apply: check the 'Open Calls' tab for the ESC31 Solidarity Projects web form
+How to apply: check the 'Open Calls' tab for the ESC31 Solidarity Projects web form, when available

 Guidance for application (for reference purpose only):